-

 STRATEGY

-PLAYING SUITS
+PLAYING CATAPULT SUITS

 - Obviously, try not to show which suit you are.
 So stick to 1 or 2 chosen suits for catapults (the 3rd one can totally give you away) and keep your poker face.